On Multi-objective Policy Optimization as a Tool for Reinforcement Learning: Case Studies in Offline RL and Finetuning: Experiments

 \subsection{Multi-Objective RL}

-We first investigate whether DiME is a strong multi-objective RL approach, by evaluating it on toy domains with known Pareto fronts and on continuous control tasks.
-We refer to the appendix for further experiments on DiME's scale invariance.

-\prg{Baselines} We compare against two existing approaches: 1) MO-MPO~\citep{Abdolmaleki_2020}, which is a state-of-the-art multi-objective RL algorithm; and 2) linear scalarization (LS).
-These two baselines differ from DiME only in terms of the policy improvement step, as explained in \sref{sec:linear-scalarization} and \ref{sec:dime}.

-\prg{Toy Domain} Our bandit task has action $a \in \mathbf{R}$ and reward $r(a) \in \mathbf{R}^2$, with the reward defined by either the Schaffer or Fonseca-Fleming function~\cite{Okabe_2004}.
+\prg{Toy Domain} Our bandit task has action $a \in \mathbf{R}$ and reward $r(a) \in \mathbf{R}^2$, with the reward defined by either the Schaffer or Fonseca-Fleming function~\citep{Okabe_2004}.
 The Pareto front is the set of all points of the function.
 By varying the trade-off, DiME finds solutions along the entire Pareto front for both functions.
-However, no matter what the trade-off is, LS only finds solutions at the extremes of Fonseca-Fleming, because this Pareto front is concave (\figureref{fig:toy_pareto}, right).
-This is a fundamental limitation of linear scalarization---it cannot find solutions on the concave portions of a Pareto front~\citep{Das_1997}.
+However, no matter what the trade-off is, LS only finds solutions at the extremes of Fonseca-Fleming, because this Pareto front is concave (\figureref{fig:toy_pareto}).
+This is a fundamental limitation of LS---it cannot find solutions on the concave portions of a Pareto front~\citep{Das_1997}.

 \prg{Humanoid} We also evaluate on two humanoid tasks from the DeepMind Control Suite~\citep{Tassa_2018}.
 For each, the original task reward objective is augmented with an ``energy''-expenditure penalty on actions: $-\|a\|_2$.
-In both tasks, the Pareto front found by DiME is superior to that found by LS (\figureref{fig:humanoid_pareto}) and on par with MO-MPO (see appendix).
-In terms of hypervolume, which is a standard metric for capturing the overall quality of a Pareto front, DiME outperforms both LS and MO-MPO (\tableref{tab:hypervolume}).
+In both tasks, the Pareto front found by DiME is superior to that found by LS, both qualitatively (\figureref{fig:humanoid_pareto}) and in terms of hypervolume, which is a standard metric for capturing the overall quality of a Pareto front (\tableref{tab:hypervolume}).

+\prg{Additional Experiments} We also find that DiME is scale-invariant---it obtains similar performance when the energy cost is scaled up by ten times, whereas LS no longer can learn the task.
+DiME also performs on-par with MO-MPO, which is state-of-the-art.
+Please refer to Appendix~\ref{app:experiments} for details.
+Recall that DiME can be applied to non-standard settings like offline RL, whereas MO-MPO cannot.